Stickano/Minesweeper/README.md

 <p align="center"><img src="https://github.com/Stickano/Minesweeper/blob/master/preview.png"/></p>

 ##### Pro Tip!
-The logic makes it so that you never get a bomb in the outer most tiles of the board - No help clearing is available for outer most tiles either.
+The logic makes it so that you never get a bomb in the outer most tiles of the board.
 It's a good way to get started with the game though.
 Just clear the outer most tiles and move towards the center.